 Question: Who can apply?
 Answer: Applicants must be entering 9th-12th grade in the Fall of the program year and must be students in good standing in the Chicago metropolitan area.
 Candidates will be selected based on their

-RTI application form, a brief in-person or telephone interview, and a large group interview.
+a brief in-person or telephone interview, and a large group interview.
 Applications will be considered on a rolling basis, so the earlier you apply, the better your chances of acceptance!
-Please return the form by May in order to be considered.
+Please complete the application by August in order to be considered.

 Question: How intense is RTI?
 This isn't going to be like school, is it?
 Answer: Although RTI meeting are really fun, they definitely require focus and commitment.
 The biggest goal of the program is for interns to have fun!
 BUT, before you apply, you must be ready to make RTI a priority and you must be ready to read, write, listen, think, debate, wrestle and apply yourself throughout this 10-month long program.
 Homework (don't worry, it's never any more than an hour or so of work!) is assigned on a monthly basis and completion of all assignments is mandatory.
 Success of the program depends upon your FULL participation because your fellow interns will depend on you throughout the year to show up and follow through.